 On your journey through the marbled halls, you'll see one-of-a-kind treasures, including gold-plated Swarovski chandeliers, the courtyard's vast marble mosaic artwork and reflective pools that mirror some of the many amethyst-and-jasper-embedded columns.
 When you're outside, look up to see the mosque's four stunning minarets that proudly stand at 106 metres.

-Completed in just over a decade, the mosque was built to embody Islam’s foremost message of peace and tolerance towards people of all beliefs.
-The mosque’s welcoming open-door policy encourages visitors from around the world, from families to groups, solo travellers to congregations, to not only witness its beauty but also gain a deeper understanding of the Emirate’s culture of open dialogue.
+You’ll be overwhelmed not just by the architecture but by how welcoming the mosque feels.
+The open-door policy encourages visitors from around the world, from families to groups, solo travellers to congregations, to not only witness its beauty but also gain a deeper understanding of the Emirate’s culture of open dialogue.